2. Install Guide

 The release30 branch corresponds to the official release version for the 3.0.x series.
-The master branch is the development series, and always uses an odd number for the minor version (for example, 3.1.0).
+The main branch is the development series.

 When building from source, make sure you have the correct prerequisites.
 The Makefile uses a script called distro_build_configs.sh which sets the correct environment variables.
 Be sure to source it if you do not use the Makefile.